shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 ---

 ## Introduction
-In this guide we introduce you the Elasticsearch(ES) implementation inside Shopware.
+In this guide we introduce the Elasticsearch (ES) integration for Shopware.

 Shopware uses two bundles for the ES implementation:

-1. ESIndexingBundle - Contains all components to index data from shopware to ES
+1. ESIndexingBundle - Contains all components that index data from Shopware to ES
 2. SearchBundleES   - Implementation of the SearchBundle using ES

 ## Libraries

-We are using the official PHP low-level client for Elasticsearch [elasticsearch-php](https://www.elastic.co/guide/en/elasticsearch/client/php-api/current/index.html) as well as the [ONGR](http://www.ongr.io/) Elasticsearch DSL library [ElasticsearchDSL](https://github.com/ongr-io/ElasticsearchDSL) that provides an objective query builder.
+Shopware uses the official PHP low-level client for Elasticsearch [elasticsearch-php](https://www.elastic.co/guide/en/elasticsearch/client/php-api/current/index.html) as well as the [ONGR](http://www.ongr.io/) Elasticsearch DSL library [ElasticsearchDSL](https://github.com/ongr-io/ElasticsearchDSL) that provides an objective query builder.

 ## Public API
-The following list contains all relevant events, interfaces and public api calls for elastic search:
+The following list contains all relevant events, interfaces and public API calls for Elasticsearch:

 | Console Command                    | Description
 |------------------------------------|-----------------------------
-| sw:es:analyze                      | Helper tool to test own analyzers.
+| sw:es:analyze                      | Helper tool to test the integrated analyzers.
 | sw:es:backlog:clear                | Remove backlog entries that are already synchronized.
 | sw:es:backlog:sync                 | Synchronize events from the backlog to the live index.
 | sw:es:index:cleanup                | Remove unused Elasticsearch indices.
-| sw:es:index:populate               | Reindex all shops into a new index and switch the live-system alias after the index process.
+| sw:es:index:populate               | Reindex all shops into new indexes and switch the live system alias after the index process.
-| sw:es:switch:alias                 | Allows to switch live-system aliases.
+| sw:es:switch:alias                 | Switch live system aliases.

 | Interface                                         | Description
 |---------------------------------------------------|-----------------------------